eun-n/P2PHOD/README.md

 This app allows users to post a picture of a problem they have and create a video chat room that people can access by clicking on their post.

 Technologies Used:
-HTML, CSS, JavaScript, Node.JS, Express, WebRTC, PeerJS, Sequelize, Heroku
+HTML, CSS, JavaScript, Node.JS, Express, WebRTC, PeerJS (server-https://p2ppeerjs.herokuapp.com), Sequelize, Heroku

 Installation Instructions:
 Fork and Clone repo